Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 Share How you Covered your Wire Shelving

 As always, thank you for following along with me in my creative journey.
-Be sure to tag me and use #meagannicholedotcom when sharing your how you covered your wire shelving!
+Be sure to tag me and use #meagannicholedotcom when sharing your how you covered your ugly wire shelving!
 Thanks for stopping by MeaganNichole.com

 DISCLAIMER: Links included in this description might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting, so I can continue to provide you with free content each week!